rsksmart/lumino-explorer/lumino-explorer-api/README.md

 2. Mongo Database Server (Version 3.6.x)
 3. Java 8 (Lastest Release)
 4. Maven (Version 3.6.x)
+5. RSK valid account

 ## Build RIF Lumino Explorer API from code

 1. Get the code by cloning this repo
 2. Go to the path you downloaded or cloned Lumino's code (lets call this path `$RIF_LUMINO_EXPLORER_API_PATH`)
 3. Go to the application.properties and set the `lumino.contract.tokenNetworkRegistry` property, set the value with your Token Network registry.
-The token network registry is generated when you deployed the Lumino Contracts.
+4. Set the `lumino.explorer.api.account.file` property to the .json file of your RSK account
+5. Set the `lumino.explorer.api.account.password` property to the password of your account
-4. Install project dependencies with the follow command:
+6. Install project dependencies with the follow command:

 ``` mvn install```